slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 architectures or environments.
 The builds need not happen at roughly the same point in time and might even span multiple days.

-The complete set of attestations for a given release is incomplete until all builds for a given release are finished.
+The set of attestations for a given release is incomplete until all builds for a given release are finished.
 However, it is difficult or impossible to determine when a release is 'finished' because many ecosystems allow adding new artifacts to old releases when adding support for new platforms or